keviinvh/HoK_Portfolio/README.md

 # HoK_Portfolio

 The project titles are links, click on them to bring you to the projects!
+The format of the titles is in the order as shown: Project number, skill showcased, software used: title.

 # [PROJECT 1, Data Exploration, SQL: WSDA Music Shop Discrepancy](https://github.com/keviinvh/HoK_SQL)